minirust/minirust/README.md

 - *specr lang* is the programming language that the MiniRust interpreter itself is written in.
   In logician's terms, this is the "meta language".
   It is a fully safe Rust-style language, and the intention is that the meaning of a specr lang program is "obvious" to any Rust programmer.
+  The tool `specr-transpile` can translate specr lang into Rust, so that we can run and test the MiniRust interpreter.
-  In the future, we'll hopefully have tools that can execute specr lang, so that we can run the MiniRust interpreter, but right now this is a language without an implementation.
+  In the future, we'll hopefully have tools that can translate specr lang into the formal language of a theorem prover like Coq, so that we can establish formal proofs about the MiniRust specification.

 ## Status